 Students withdrawing from the University must do so officially by submitting a written notice of withdrawal to the office of the dean of their respective schools before the deadline for withdrawing (dates for each semester/term are available online at http://www.barry.edu/classschedule).
 The effective date of withdrawal will be the date on which the notice is received by the dean.
 The University withdrawal form must be signed by the academic advisor and the dean, and then sent to the Office of Financial Aid and lastly to the Office of the Registrar for final processing.

 Students withdrawing from course(s) must do so officially by obtaining the withdrawal form from either their advisor or the Office of the Registrar.
 The withdrawal form must be signed by the student, academic advisor and the course instructor.
-(Signature of instructor is required for course in the College of Arts and Scinece, School o f Human Performace & Leisure Sciences and the College of Health Sciences).
+(Signature of instructor is required for course in the College of Arts and Scinece, School o f Human Performace & Leisure Sciences and the College of Nursing and Health Sciences).
 Once all of the above signatures are obtained, the completed Course Withdrawal form must be received by the Office of the Registrar within seven (7) working days from the date signed by the academic advisor or by the published withdrawal deadline date, whichever comes first.
 The effective date of course withdrawal will be the date on which the notice is received by the academic advisor.

 Recognizing the value of educational experiences in other cultures, Barry University encourages students to study abroad.
 Dr. Katherine Nelson, Department of Communications, School of Arts & Sciences, provides information for individuals wishing to study in another country.